Chinmay-Deep-Sahoo/Image-Classification-Under-256KB/Model-Firmware/README.md

 # Model-Firmware
-This directory contains the files that contain the final trained model ready to be uploaded to Arduino Nicla Vision.
+This directory stores the files required for deploying the final trained model to the Arduino Nicla Vision.
+With the Edge Impulse CLI and Arduino CLI installed correctly on your PC, you can upload the model by connecting the Nicla Vision in bootloader mode and running the firmware file.